GegeKang/AI-Powered-UC-Davis-Students-Study-Buddy-Chatbot/README.md

-# HackDavis2025 Project: UC Davis Study Buddy 🤝📚🧑‍🎓
+# HackDavis2025 Project: AI-Powered UC Davis Students' Study Buddy Chatbot 🤝📚🧑‍🎓
 An AI-powered chatbot that provides recommendations to UC Davis students based on their queries.

 ## 📌 Overview